IolaniDev/KnowYourAngles/README.md

     -study mode allows users to practice with immediate feedback and the ability to look back at previously completed problems
     -settings now includes options for left-handed users and inverse trig functions -highscore is now statistics so users know which trig functions they need to work on
+- Version 5: Big Revision of Summer 2019 which includes -switching to MyScript's latest version of Interactive Ink SDK -"Save Screenshot" in Quiz Mode now saves the score, time used, and summary table as a picture in Photos